 MaToK is the Torah Curriculum of the United Synagogue of Conservative Judaism’s Department of Education and the Jewish Theological Seminary’s Melton Research Center.
 Read more »

-The Schechter Day School Network sends out e-newsletters occasionally.
+The Schechter Day School Network sends out a bi-weekly e-newsletter.
 See archive »

 The Schechter Day School Network has published source book on water and Judaism, Mekor Hayyim, (the Source of Life) developed and compiled by Rabbi Lawrence Troster.
 This book contains biblical, rabbinic and modern texts and citations that can be used in diverse ways for teaching and learning, and applied in a wide variety of settings, such as day school classrooms, student environmental initiatives, Shabbatonim, youth groups and summer camps.